 Communicable Disease Prevention Plan for MCA

 The Metchosin Community Association (MCA) requests that all program leads, and private renters review our organization’s Communicable Disease Prevention Plan and follow its guidelines.
 These guidelines are based on recommendations from BC Health.

 Community House user groups and private renters are required to self-monitor and not use the facility if they are ill or/and have symptoms of communicable disease, or have had recent contact with someone who has a communicable disease.

 The House capacity is current 100% (80 people).

 Masks and Proof of Vaccines are no longer a requirement, however, the MCA strongly recommend that rental and program organizers err on the side of caution and consider masking and vaccination requirements, especially when there are high-risk participants or activities.
-The MCA also encourages that rentals and program organizers leave windows / doors open to promote better ventilation.
+The MCA also encourages that rentals and program organizers leave windows / doors open to promote better ventilation and or turn on the switch for the ventilation fan.
 The rental and program organizers are responsible for proper cleaning and disinfection of the house after each event.